Alan Jones and Graham Richardson interviewing Jeremy Griffith on the ‘Richo & Jones’ Sky News Australia television program, 12 February 2020

 Jeremy Griffith: Yeah it’s very difficult.
 This is the problem.
 Humans suffer from an extreme psychosis and there’s a limit to what they want to see and they prefer just to find some cause they feel good about at the exclusion of any rationale or common sense.

-Alan: You see you sum it up brilliantly in a recent piece that appeared in The Spectator Australia.
+Alan: You see you sum it up brilliantly in a that appeared in The Spectator Australia.
 You said ‘the management of our forests comes down to how to combat the irrational religious fanaticism of tree hugging Lefties’, the ‘religious fanaticism’.
 That’s the problem isn’t it?

 Jeremy: Everywhere we look.